daQuincy/opencv-superres-react/README.md

 ## Demo
 https://superres-react.herokuapp.com/
-(The demo on Heroku can be painfully slow at times, try refreshing if it doesn't work)
+(The demo on Heroku can be painfully slow at times, try refreshing if it doesn't work.
+Make sure your image width and height are smaller than 300)
 ![demo](pikachu.gif)

 ## How to run locally